Applying for Public Assistance

 Call to reschedule it.
 If you do not show for an appointment, your application could be denied.

-What happens at my completion appointment?
+What happens at my follow-up appointment with DSS?

 What if I could not get any of the documents asked for?